 In June, the Club of Three convened a group of senior figures from France, Germany, and the UK at the residence of the British Ambassador in Paris to discuss the future of European defence and security.
 The meeting was held on the eve of the 2022 NATO Summit in Madrid.

-Russia’s military intervention in Ukraine has created a new geopolitical reality putting defence and security at the top of the European policy agenda.
-For the first time in decades, Europe is rearming seriously.
-Germany in particular has made a significant defence policy shift with a huge increase in military spending and promised a revamp of its armed forces.
+For the first time in decades, Europe was rearming seriously.
+Germany in particular had made a significant defence policy shift with a huge increase in military spending and promised a revamp of its armed forces.
 And two previously neutral nations, Finland and Sweden, were in the process of joining the North Atlantic Treaty Organization.

 The three main speakers were: